felipelouza/mm-repair/pagerank/Readme.md

 For example, to compute the pagerank of the [cnr-2000.mtx](https://www.kaggle.com/datasets/wolfram77/graphs-law?select=cnr-2000.mtx) graph the procedure is the following.
 The command
 ```bash
 mtx2rowm cnr-2000.mtx
 ```
 generates the files `cnr-2000.mtx.rowm` and `cnr-2000.mtx.ccount`.
-The former contains the positions of the 3128710 nonzeros in row-major order, while the latter is a binary file of length 1302228 contaning the number of elements per column stored in 32-bit format; the graph has 325557 nodes, so the file has size $1302228 = 325557 \cdot 4$. `mtx2rowm` also generates the file `cnr-2000.mtx.header` which contains some human readable infromation on the matrix (it can be safely deleted).
+The former contains the positions of the 3128710 nonzeros in row-major order, while the latter is a binary file of length 1302228 contaning the number of elements per column stored in 32-bit format; the graph has 325557 nodes, so the file has size $1302228 = 325557 \cdot 4$. `mtx2rowm` also generates the file `cnr-2000.mtx.header` which contains some human readable information on the matrix (it can be safely deleted).

-The output of `mtx2rowm` already provide the detailed instruction for computing the PageRank in a typical setting:
+The output of `mtx2rowm` already provides the detailed instructions for computing the PageRank in a typical setting:
 ```
 Matrix size: 325557
 Number of nonzeros 3128710